 - Aaron Stanton, JD ’16, as a fellow at Shute, Mihaly & Weinberger LLP, will work on issues related to government, land use, renewable energy, and environmental law.
 He will represent clients including public agencies, non-profits, tribes, and community groups.

-- Deena Tumeh, JD ’17, will be working in Los Angeles at Public Counsel’s impact litigation unit, Opportunity Under Law, where she will work on cases that advance the right to literacy and challenge abusive juvenile court fee practices.
+- Deena Tumeh, JD ’17, will be working in Los Angeles at Public Counsel’s impact litigation unit, Opportunity Under Law.

 - Lilah Hume Wolf, JD/MBA ‘16, will work at the San Francisco Public Defender, advocating for clients through traditional public defense and supporting new programs for undocumented immigrants and other indigent community members affected by and impacts due to San Francisco’s “sanctuary” status.